• Recipes

 • Make sure the sugar you're using is vegan.

-• I’ve only made my vegan scones using all-purpose flour, but you could probably use a different type of flour.
+• I've only made my vegan scones using all-purpose flour, but you could probably use a different type of flour.
 However, you may need to adjust the amount of it.
-Use our gluten-free flour blend for a gluten-free version of this recipe.
+Use a gluten-free flour blend for a gluten-free version of this recipe.

 • I've only made this recipe with vegan butter, but I guess solid coconut oil will work as well.